Chapter 5 here ... Chapter 7 here

 She ignored that and brought out little bits and pieces for his comfort while he just gazed at her, not knowing in the least how to respond.
 ‘I’m overwhelmed,’ he said quietly.

 ‘You didn’t but there are issues.
-I don’t want to frighten you off but I think you’d better hear them.
 Do you want me to tell you?’

 ‘If there are issues, you very much need to tell me.’

-‘This friendship with you is good because it doesn’t threaten you and it doesn’t threaten me.
+‘This friendship with you is lovely, you know I’ve got feelings for you, it doesn’t threaten you and doesn’t threaten me, so it’s OK.
 Am I right so far?’

 ‘Da.’

 ‘I haven’t tried to take it to the next step and neither have you.
-A lot of people won’t accept friendship between a man and a woman and I have to admit that I’m a cynic too.
-It seems to me that after two people part, then they can be friends with no demands but before that, there’s a lot of speculation.’
+A lot of people won’t accept just a friendship between you and me, even just being seen together and I have to tell you that some people wonder why I want a friendship with you.’

 ‘Boyfriend?’ he asked.